richardcavell/BASICloader/README.txt

     * Written entirely in standard C, so that it can be compiled and run on a wide range of operating systems and machines

-    * Is specially written to detect problems with old compilers and unusual implementation choices
+    * Specially written to detect problems with old compilers and implementations

-    * Has exactly one (long) source file, so that building and linking couldn't be simpler
+    * Made up of exactly one (long) source file, so that building and linking couldn't be simpler

-    * Understands the file format native to each machine
+    * Understands the file format that is native to each machine

     * Very customizable output, with many command-line switches